sharetribe/flex-docs/src/docs/cookbook-social-logins-and-sso/setup-oidc-proxy/index.md

 `RSA_PRIVATE_KEY` and `RSA_PUBLIC_KEY`

-The ID token is signed with RSA keys.
+The ID token is signed with an RSA key.
 You can, for example, use a command line tool like _ssh-keygen_ to generate the keys.
-Note, that when you save the keys to your environment variables you should replace any line brakes with '\n'.
+Note, that when storing the keys in an environment variable file, you should replace any line brakes with `\n`.
+However, for example in Heroku, the environment variables should include all line breaks.
 You should also make sure that the key size is big enough.
-By default, we are using RS256 algorithm to sign the keys.

 `OIDC_PROXY_IDP_ID`

 The identifier of your identity provider that you configure to Flex.
 It declares that you are using your FTW OpenID Connect proxy as an identity provider.
 Use the "IdP ID" value of an identity provider client in Console for this variable.

 `OIDC_PROXY_CLIENT_ID`

 The client ID of your identity provider client that you configure to Flex.
 Use the "Client ID" value of an identity provider client in Console for this variable.

 `KEY_ID`